 Still aspirin is one of the best medications available to reduce the risk of a heart attack or a stroke.

 Large doses used for pain relief or to control fever are not necessary.
-A smaller dose of 81 mg per day is usually enough for anyone who has pre-hypertension.
-Doctors often can raise this amount to 325 mg per day, as a maximum dose.
+The smaller dose of 81 mg per day is usually enough to help prevent the formation of new blood clots for blood pressure sufferers by affecting platelet function.

 Although aspirin does have many benefits, there are also a few side effects that may occur.
 These include: